maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam17/test-1__passage-2.md

 "Finally, introduce the power plant stadium concept: 'The idea of stadiums as power stations has **arisen from** the need to **integrate** **interconnected** buildings.'"

-"Then, create a compact review screen.
+"Then, create a review screen.
 Arrange the 16 words in two columns.
 For example: `word —— synonyms`."

 "End with a practical question: 'What kind of facilities, besides **retail outlets**, would you want to see in a stadium to **cater** to a wider **cross-section** of society?'"